Art for Kids!

 Step Two: Once your mask template is complete, collect your slab of clay and lay it onto your protective work space.

-Gently push the clay and smooth out any inpurities so that your clay will not break or crack at a later time.
+Step Three: Gently push the clay and smooth out any inpurities so that your clay will not break or crack at a later time.
 Place your mask template carefully over your clay, in the position you want to carve it in.

 Step Four: Begin carefully and gently cutting around your template to create the outline of your mask, using your carving tool.

-Once your outline is carved and completed, use a pencil or wooden tool to cut out the details of your mask.
+Step Five: Once your outline is carved and completed, use a pencil or wooden tool to cut out the details of your mask.

 Trace over your template designs on your paper into the clay.
 Be gentle and careful in your process, as not to break the clay.
 You are simply tracing lines from your template into the clay.
 This will leave an impression.